 A body-weight-bearing position means that the biceps bear the body’s weight.
-Depending on the push-ups, the biceps will have to bear the body’s full or partial weight.
+The biceps will have to bear the body’s full or partial weight depending on the push-ups.

 In workouts like PPPU (Pseudo Planche Push-up), your body mimics your position and is in a partial weight-bearing mode.

 A study evaluates the effectiveness of different types of push-up variations.
 Besides that, the best push-ups for the biceps are those that allow tears, and tears occur when the biceps are in an extended position and the elbow is locked out.

 The body demands the biceps create muscle tension when an injury occurs.

 The following are the best push-ups for the biceps: